alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 the `SpanshAttack.targetNextNeutronWaypoint` command by voice (`[target;] next neutron [waypoint; way point]` or calling it from another command.

-Additionally, you can use the `SpanshAttack.getNextNeutronWaypoint` / `[get;copy] next neutron [waypoint;way point]` command to copy the next neutron waypoint to the clipboard.
+Additionally, you can use the `SpanshAttack.copyNextNeutronWaypoint` / `[get;copy] next neutron [waypoint;way point]` command to copy the next neutron waypoint to the clipboard.